redragerover/ytlivemanager/README.md

 # ytlivemanager

-A function `handleYouTubePoll`, to poll a youtube channel for a live stream.
-Programatically determine if a YouTube stream is going live
+A set of functions`handleYouTubePoll` and `handleRumblePoll`, to poll live streams.
+Programatically determine if a stream is going live

 Node 18+